cristina-romero/deepros_ws/src/deepros/README.md

 Example of client for the service `/deepros/srv/predict`.
 It can be used to obtain predictions for a single image, which will be printed to the standard output.

-For example, while the classifier\_<framework> node is running, you can obtain the top 5 predictions for an image with:
+For example, while the classifier\_&lt;framework&gt; node is running, you can obtain the top 5 predictions for an image with:

     rosrun deepros classification_client <image> 5